 To be included in the study, the participants had to fulfill inclusion criteria of the Let’s Move It study [29] and had to have consented to the accelerometry measurements: all were at least 16 years old and were vocational school students.
 The reminder arms consisted of the participants who opted in to receive reminders for accelerometer wear.

-During baseline recruitment of the Let’s Move It trial internal pilot study, students in two vocational schools were approached during class and informed about their school’s study participation in the study.
+During baseline recruitment of the first two recruitment waves of the Let’s Move It trial, students in two vocational schools were approached during class and informed about their school’s study participation in the study.
 After the invitation to participate in the main trial and collection of signed informed consent forms, those who consented were given an online questionnaire to complete.
 Details of trial procedures are reported in the protocol [29].

 After 1-3 days, research assistants gave the participants a waist-worn accelerometer (Hookie AM 20, Traxmeet Ltd, Espoo, Finland) and instructed them on how to wear it for a duration of seven consecutive days (including the day of receiving the device).
+The used Hookie accelerometer is a tri-axial accelerometer that collects data at 100 Hz sampling rate without preprocessing.
+The measurement range of the accelerometer is ±16 g and the resolution is 4 mg (milligravity).
+The Hookie accelerometer employs the same tri-axial acceleration sensor component (ADXL345; Analog Devices, Norwood MA) that is used in widely used research-grade accelerometers [33].
+The validation of the Hookie accelerometer has been reported in both children [34] and adults [35] in studies comparing analysis of raw acceleration data from different accelerometers.

 When participants received the accelerometers, they were asked whether they would like to receive SMS messages to help them remember to put it on every morning.
 Those who consented to the messages were subsequently randomised to one of two message conditions, and those who opted not to receive the reminders were treated as a self-selected control arm.

-After seven days, participants returned their devices to research assistants and were asked to fill out a short questionnaire assessing process measures (see Appendix 3).
+After seven days, participants returned their devices to research assistants and were asked to fill out a short questionnaire assessing process measures (see Appendices 2-3).

 Random assignment

 Participants were assigned to the reason and succinct arms after they were recruited.
 The first author extracted the phone numbers from the list and used R code to create an amount of random numbers equal to the number of new participants.
 The vector of random numbers was then assigned to the participants.
 Participants with a number equal to or smaller than the median of the vector were allocated to the reason-condition.
 Others were allocated to the succinct condition.
-Research assistants working in the field were blind to group allocation Recruitment and randomisation took place on the same day, and restrictions such as blocking or stratification were not used.
+Research assistants working in the field to assess were blind to group allocation.
+Recruitment and randomisation took place on the same day, and restrictions such as blocking or stratification were not used.

 Recruitment took place in two waves, alongside the recruitment of the main trial.
 In order to increase the rates of participants opting in for the reminders, the recruitment prompt was slightly modified for the second wave.
 The research assistants presented the SMS reminders as the default option, and asked whether this is acceptable to the participants.